Atman50/emacs-config/README.md

 </table>

-<a id="org32dd112"></a>
+<a id="orgbd7369d"></a>

 ## The importance of the `init.el` file

 There's a detailed explanation on how this configuration works WRT to `init.el` at the end of this document.

-TLDR; The real trick with `init.el` is to load the Emacs user customizations first so that packages properly initialize and everything places nicely with [Emacs customization](https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html).
-Then make sure `org-mode` is at the proper level and tangle this document into the configuration to load.
+The real trick with `init.el` is to load the Emacs user customizations first so that packages properly initialize and everything places nicely with [Emacs customization](https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html).
+Then make sure `org-mode` is at the proper level and tangles this document into the configuration to load.

+The `init.el` file itself is well commented and needs no extra documentation here.
+Please see the file for it's contents.
+It does the minimal amount of work to load (`org-babel-tangle-file`) this file.

-<a id="org2189586"></a>
+<a id="orgf1d8a87"></a>

 # The Configuration